This Review Has Been Merged with

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Royal Canin Mini Adult looks to be an average dry dog food.
+Judging by its ingredients alone, Royal Canin Mini Adult dog food looks to be an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.